 The word "Easter" comes from Old English, meaning simply the "East."
 The sun which rises in the East, bringing light, warmth and hope, is a symbol for the Christian of the rising Christ, who is the true Light of the world. is a central symbol of this divine light, which is Christ.
 It is kept near the ambo throughout Easter Time, and lit for all liturgical celebrations.

-Please see below for a PDF Reflection on the Exsultet and Easter.
+Please see below for a PDF Reflection on the Exsultet.

 Let us Rejoice and be Glad, for He is Risen, Alleluia!
 Alleluia!

 - Easter Sunday - Lectio Divina.pdf

 - Additional Easter Sunday Resources.pdf

 - 2nd Sun of Easter - Lectio Divina.pdf

 - 3rd Sun of Easter - Lectio Divina.pdf